 4. Good Hands - Obviously, someone with this level of rebounding prowess will have good hands.
 But Hurricanes fans will be comforted to know that Uceda showed them on the offensive end as well.
 Two of his buckets came off of clean catches from penetrating guards, where he quickly laid the ball in the basket.
 His two others came off of clean catches on post-entry passes, where he made a one-dribble move before the defender even had time to gather himself.

 1. Strength and Physical Development - Cruz Uceda admits himself that he needs to work on his physique.
 At the JUCO level, there is very little organized strength and conditioning, and he rarely gets into a weight room.
-Though Cruz Uceda is a legit 6'10" (he told us that Harcum wanted to list us at 6'11", but he "didn't want to lie") and 230 pounds, there is a big need to get stronger and improve his athleticism to compete with the types of players he will see nightly in the ACC.
+Though Cruz Uceda is a legit 6'10" (he told us that Harcum wanted to list him at 6'11", but he "didn't want to lie") and 230 pounds, there is a big need to get stronger and improve his athleticism to compete with the types of players he will see nightly in the ACC.
 Additionally, Cruz Uceda averages 25 minutes per game at Harcum (in an admittedly faster paced game) - how will he handle potentially playing similar or greater minutes in a more physical game?
 The Miami staff has placed an emphasis on strength and conditioning and Cruz Uceda will have the opportunity to improve in these areas during his first summer in Miami.

 2. Defense - Quite frankly, there is very little defense played at the JUCO level.
 Harcum takes advantage of a large and talented backline to play a low-risk, two-three zone that, similarly to Syracuse, limits the development of man-to-man defense among its players.
 Cruz Uceda showed good timing in blocking a fast break layup attempt, and is averaging more than one block per game on the season.
 However, he will have to step up the intensity and defensive awareness to keep up with a Miami team that is more likely to take advantage of its deep and athletic roster to scramble and play tight man-to-man defense the next two years.

-3. Being a focus of the offense - As noted earlier, big men simply not the focus in JUCO basketball.
+3. Being a focus of the offense - As noted earlier, big men simply are not the focus in JUCO basketball.
 Cruz Uceda averages 8.8 shots for a team that averages just under 65 shots per game.
 Kenny Kadji averaged nearly 10 shots for a Hurricanes team that averaged 54.7 shots per game his senior year.
 Along with James Kelly, Cruz Uceda is likely to be the most offensively advanced big man on next year's Hurricanes - is he prepared to be more involved and accordingly, to be more of a focal point of defenses?

 Update 02/23/14 (Courtesy Josh Frank):